Michael Brumbaugh

 Biography

-Michael Brumbaugh is an Associate Professor in Classical Studies and a member of the Core Faculty in the Stone Center for Latin American Studies.
-He currently serves as Chair of the Professor of Practice Review Committee in the School of Liberal Arts, Director of Graduate Studies in the Department of Classical Studies, and a long-time member of the Curriculum Committee at the Center for Public Service.
-In addition to language courses in ancient Greek and Latin, he has taught TIDES and COLQ courses on restorative justice practices in ancient Athens and modern New Orleans as well as a service-learning course on ancient Greek drama as a form of storytelling, communal therapy, and reintegration for combat veterans.
+Michael grew up in Oregon and was among the first in his extended family to earn a bachelor’s degree directly after High School.
+He is an Associate Professor in Classical Studies and a member of the Core Faculty in the Stone Center for Latin American Studies.
+In addition to language courses in ancient Greek and Latin, seminars on Greek Egypt, the Ancient Mediterranean Legacies in Colonial Latin America, and Ancient Greek Poetry in the 20th/21st Century World, he has taught First-Year Seminars on restorative justice practices in ancient Athens and modern New Orleans as well as a Service-Learning course on ancient Greek drama as a form of storytelling, communal therapy, and reintegration for combat veterans.
+He is the author of two books and prior to coming to Tulane in 2013 he taught at Princeton, Reed College, and UCLA.
+Read more about his teaching and research on his Faculty Page.